SCADA CER · M2 · The Resilience Officer 0

 What happens next

-You phone Aqua Vitalis duty Ops Manager at 05:14, Davesh Iyer is on-call, he answers within two rings, he is awake.
+You phone duty Ops Manager Davesh Iyer at 05:14.
+He answers in two rings, awake.
 You walk him through it.
-He asks the questions you would have asked him.
-You do not lie about the absence.
-You do not lie about the HVAC sign-out variance.
+He asks the questions you'd have asked him.
+You don't lie about the absence or the HVAC sign-out.

-Tobias Reinhardt, parent company CEO, is informed by 09:00.
-By 11:30 the parent company has appointed an independent reviewer.
+Parent CEO Tobias Reinhardt is informed by 09:00.
+By 11:30 an independent reviewer is appointed.

-Eight months from now Eckhardt will read this filing and recognise the courage it took to write at 04:47 on a Tuesday after the longest night of your life.
+Eight months from now Eckhardt will read this filing and recognise the courage it took to write at 04:47 after the longest night of your life.

 Resilience +5.
 Notification +6.
 Documentation +6.
 Trust-with-Regulator +8.
 The cover-up does not begin.
-The course's M5 Clean Break ending is now reachable from this M2 path.
+M5's Clean Break ending is now reachable from this path.

-Carry-forward to M3: The HVAC contractor sign-out variance is in the file.
-Priya's Article 14 background-check work in M3 will be informed by this.
-The misidentification reveal in M3, when she recognises Geraint's photo, will land harder, because the player remembers writing the variance into the file at 04:47.
+Carry-forward to M3: The HVAC sign-out variance is in the file.
+Priya's Article 14 work will be informed by this.
+When she recognises Geraint's photo, the reveal lands harder because you wrote the variance into the file at 04:47.

 Tier 3 , chosen